rust-bitcoin/rust-bitcoin/p2p/README.md

 This crate provides data types used in the Bitcoin peer-to-peer protocol.

+### Support for 16-bit pointer sizes

+16-bit pointer sizes are not supported, and we can't promise they will be.
+If you care about them please let us know, so we can know how large the interest is and possibly decide to support them.

 ## Minimum Supported Rust Version (MSRV)

 This library should always compile with any combination of features on **Rust 1.74.0**.